The Surface of Wind and Light 風光

 video: http://vimeo.com/170447115, 6min55s

-Three points supporting a structure form the basis of upright volume—like a floor lamp.
-Behind it lies a planet placed on the ground, backed by an enveloping presence that prompts a renewed gaze at one’s own dwelling.
-It becomes an extension of the urban flow of wind and light, confronting the layered complexity of modern life as defined by spatial surfaces.
+Three points supporting a structure form the basis of an upright volume — like a floor lamp.
+Behind it rests a planet placed on the ground, backed by an enveloping presence that invites a renewed gaze at one’s own dwelling.
+It becomes an extension of the urban flow of wind and light, confronting the layered complexities of modern life as expressed through spatial surfaces.

-This three-story walled village house was built in the 1970s.
-The directions of wind and sources of light visible today are the accumulation of decades of daily life.
-By seeking another landscape, one may intervene again—like the floor lamp indoors, a crystallization of human ingenuity that defies nature by mimicking light.
+This three‑story walled village house was built in the 1970s.
+The directions of wind and the sources of light visible today are the accumulated traces of decades of daily life.
+Seeking another landscape becomes a way to intervene again — like the floor lamp indoors, a crystallization of human ingenuity that defies nature by imitating light.
 In enclosed spaces, people connect to the outside world through a single window.
-But how does the wind that blows in stir the air?
-Turning around, one is startled by the endless circle before them—is it a full moon?
-A red sun?
-Candlelight, moonlight, electric light—the shifting of light and shadow.
+Yet how does the wind that enters stir the air within?
+Turning around, one is startled by the endless circle before them — is it a full moon, a red sun?
+Candlelight, moonlight, electric light: shifting illuminations and shadows.
 What kind of circular fantasy so captivates the human heart, both natural and worldly?

-This seductive fusion of metropolis and nature—the beauty trap—places hidden intentions alongside illusions and the symbolic representations of so-called nature.
-So then, in this architectural boundary where civilization’s allure confronts the contradictions of human nature, can we begin to untangle new value orientations and strategies for development in a world that insists on black and white?
+This seductive fusion of metropolis and nature — the beauty trap — places hidden intentions alongside illusions and symbolic representations of so‑called nature.
+Within this architectural boundary, where the allure of civilization confronts the contradictions of human nature, can we begin to untangle new value orientations and development strategies in a world that insists on black and white?

 如果建築的理念與形態由反思現代生活的選擇重新定義,最迫切處理的矛盾是文明或否;文明與怎樣。